 Rock Code 6 is the Morgan Ranch Formation (conglomerate, sandstone, clay and limestone).
-The Morgan Ranch Formation is Tertiary in age and uncomformably overlies the Mesozoic intrusive igneous host rocks.
-For this reason, all blocks with Rock Code 6 were not used in the resource estimate.
-Tonnage of Rock Code 6 blocks is 1 kt.
+The Morgan Ranch Formation is Tertiary in age and unconformably overlies the Mesozoic intrusive igneous host rocks.
+For this reason, all blocks with Rock Code 6 were treated as sterile waste.